-Those wrap their arms around us, instill a sense of calm, embracing us as strangers and encourage us to stay a bit longer.
+Those mountains wrap their arms around us, instill a sense of calm, embracing us as strangers and encouraging us to stay a bit longer.

 They remind us how good it feels to spend the majority of the day under the bask of the sun, the glow of the snow and the sweetness of thin, pure air.

 They remind us what an incredible feeling it is to hike up her inclines, descend down her hills and work for our views.
 For in her realm, hard work is rewarded with unimaginable sights and landscapes that fill us with gratitude.